SAP-samples/partner-reference-application/Tutorials/16-Test-Trace-Debug.md

 2. Check the requests and responses sent by the application (you may need to reload the page to see the errors).

-## Code Quality

-Besides automated testing, code quality includes readability, maintainability, and compliance.
-There are several automated tools that help you to format your files in a consistent way, check for possible implementation, license or security issues, and update the included external packages.
-To keep your application up to date, you should configure such tools.
-See also [Update Project Dependencies](./14-Develop-Core-Application.md#update-project-dependencies).

 ## Test Multi-Tenant Applications

 The information above refers to the locally running application.
-You can also refer to [Test and Troubleshoot Multitenancy](26-Test-Trace-Debug-Multi-Tenancy.md) for the deployed application and [Test and Troubleshoot the ERP Integration](32-Test-Trace-Debug-ERP.md).
+You can also refer to [Test and Troubleshoot Multitenancy](26-Test-Trace-Debug-Multi-Tenancy.md) for the deployed application and [Test and Troubleshoot an ERP Integration](32-Test-Trace-Debug-ERP.md).